leangjia/blender_docs/manual/grease_pencil/visual_effects/blur.rst

    Blur Visual Effect.

-Factor
+Use Depth of Field
+   When enabled, the blur effect uses the focal plane distance of the actual camera to calculate the object bluriness.
+   Only available in camera view.

+Size
-   Control the blur scale in pixels on the X and Z axis.
+   Control the blur scale in pixels on the X and Y axis.

-   X, Z
+   X, Y

+Rotation
+   Control the Rotation of the bluriness.

 Samples
    Number of Blur samples (0 disabled the blur effect).

-Lock Focal Plane
-   When enabled, the blur effect uses the focal plane distance of the actual camera to simulate a depth of field effect.
-Only available in camera view.

 Example